A terminal running 24/7 requires a variety of maintenance settings that ensure that the terminal will be available at all times.

 If you are running a computer of the later generation, you should be able find options for booting the computer in your BIOS settings.
 You will usually have the option to configure on which days of the weeks and at what times the computer is supposed to turn on automatically.
 You will, however, need an ATX board to have this option.
 You will not need a time switch if this is the case.

-Please make sure that the option Sleep -> Allow wake timers is activated in the advanced power settings of the Windows Control Panel.
+If you are still having problems, you should check that the option Sleep -> Allow wake timers is enabled in the advanced power settings of the Windows Control Panel.

 Some external application require specific access rights to function properly.
 This applies, in particular, if SiteKiosk is launched under the limited SiteKiosk user.
 Also, when using certain applications on public kiosk system, you sometimes want to erase certain directories/files when a specific action is performed.